jengle-dev/StudyUp/frontend/README.md

 Angular CLI does not come with an end-to-end testing framework by default.
 You can choose one that suits your needs.

+## Navigation

+The application includes the following sections:
+- Home
+- Study
+- Quiz
+- Account
+- Contact
+- About

+You can navigate between these sections using the navigation bar at the top of the application.

+## Placeholder Content

+The current components have placeholder content and will be updated with actual features in future iterations.

 ## Additional Resources

 For more information on using the Angular CLI, including detailed command references, visit the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.